There are moments in life that split you in two, the person you were before, and the person you’re forced to become after.

 It hits me in the quiet moments, when I walk past Jens things, when I see Jens name, when I remember something Jen said, when I realise I’ll never hear Jens voice ever again.

-It's totally twisted what's going on, I seriously want nothing to do with these people ever again, they've shown me what family isn't about, the reason I am putting this out there, you can't go around hacking accounts, changing things to suit their agenda with gangs!
+It's totally twisted what's going on, I seriously want nothing to do with these people ever again, they've shown me what family isn't about, the reason I am putting this out there, you can't go around hacking accounts, removing 11 years of memories, changing things to suit their agenda with their gangs members!

 Jennie had no one...?
 How insulting!
-Just one out of many reasons they don't need to speak to me, I'm not here right?
+That's just one out of many reasons they don't need to speak to me, I'm not here right?
 Jennie had no one in over 11 years right..?
-It's such a shame that world knows differently and so does the circle that just want love, not materials.
+It's such a shame that world knows differently and so does OUR circle that just want love, not materials and control.

 My circle remains the same and that doesn't change for people that wasn't in it, or was just in it manipulate us with their dramas.

-It totally hits me when I think about how much Jen went through, how much we went through, and how hard we fought to protect our life together from them to stat with.
+It totally hits me when I think about how much Jen went through, how much we went through, and how hard we fought to protect our life together from them who sat around us smiling.

 What hurts also isn’t just that Jens gone.